CAPABILITY · OPS & BACK-OFFICE

 What happens during the first two weeks when it's still learning?
 Will it miss something important?

-The first two weeks are calibration, and we build in a safety net for that period.
-During initial training, the confidence threshold for escalation is set low — the system escalates more than it needs to rather than less.
-You'll get more Slack pings and digest items than you will once it's trained, and that's intentional.
-As it learns your patterns, you'll start seeing fewer escalations on threads it's correctly identified as low-priority, and the draft quality tightens.
-If it mislabels something, there's a one-click feedback button in the digest — mark it wrong, and that signal feeds directly back into the labeling model.
-Most owners feel like the system is running at the right confidence level by the end of week three.
-Nothing sends without your approval during calibration or after — that control doesn't change.
+The first two weeks are calibration, and we build a safety net for that window.
+During initial training the confidence threshold for escalation runs low, so the system escalates more than it needs to rather than less.
+Expect more team chat pings and digest items than you'll see once it's trained, and that's on purpose.
+As it learns your patterns, escalations drop on threads it has correctly tagged low-priority, and the draft quality tightens.
+Mislabeled something?
+Hit the one-click feedback button in the digest, and that signal feeds straight back into the labeling model.
+Most owners feel the system is running at the right confidence level by the end of week three.
+Nothing sends without your approval during calibration or after.
+That control never changes.

-Does this work with Gmail, Microsoft 365, or both?
+Does this work with Gmail, productivity suite, or both?

 Both.
-The build integrates with Gmail via the Google Workspace API and with Microsoft 365 via Microsoft Graph.
-If you're on Google, you'll authorize a scoped OAuth app registered to your Workspace domain.
-If you're on Microsoft, same process through Entra ID.
-Hybrid setups — where some team members are on one and some on the other — can be handled, but we scope that separately because the routing logic is more complex.
-The draft interface surfaces in whichever channel you already monitor: a digest email, a Slack message, or a sidebar in the inbox itself, depending on what fits your workflow.
-We don't require you to change how your inbox looks or works.
+The build integrates with Gmail via the productivity suite API and with productivity suite via document API.
+On Google, you authorize a scoped OAuth app registered to your Workspace domain.
+On Microsoft, same process through your identity provider.
+Hybrid setups, where some team members run one and some run the other, can be handled, but we scope that separately because the routing logic gets more complex.
+The draft interface surfaces in whichever channel you already watch: a digest email, a team chat message, or a sidebar in the inbox itself.
+We don't make you change how your inbox looks or works.
 The AI runs alongside it.

 What if it escalates something as low-priority and I miss a critical email?

-The core protection is calibration mode in the first two weeks — the system escalates aggressively, not conservatively, while it's learning.
-After calibration, two safeguards remain.
-First, any sender you've explicitly flagged as a priority contact always generates an escalation, regardless of the AI's confidence — that list is your hard-override layer.
-Second, every thread that gets labeled anything other than AUTO-DELETE is still in your inbox.
-Nothing is deleted or moved out of reach without your explicit instruction.
-AUTO-DELETE only fires for categories you've pre-approved — unsubscribe candidates, known marketing lists, automated platform notifications.
-If you're uncertain about a category, we don't put it on AUTO-DELETE during the build; we put it on NEWSLETTER and let you see the volume before deciding.
-The goal is to narrow your decision surface, not to create a new black box.
+The core protection is calibration mode in the first two weeks, when the system escalates aggressively instead of conservatively.
+After calibration, two safeguards stay in place.
+Any sender you've flagged as a priority contact always triggers an escalation regardless of the AI's confidence, so that list is your hard override.
+And every thread labeled anything other than AUTO-DELETE stays in your inbox.
+Nothing gets deleted or moved out of reach without your explicit instruction.
+AUTO-DELETE only fires for categories you've pre-approved, like unsubscribe candidates, known marketing lists, and automated platform notifications.
+Uncertain about a category?
+We don't put it on AUTO-DELETE during the build.
+We label it NEWSLETTER and let you watch the volume before you decide.
+We narrow your decision surface without creating a new black box.

 If the bot drafts a reply that's wrong, can I correct it and have that improve future drafts?

 Yes.
-Every draft comes with an edit interface and a feedback flag.
-When you edit a draft before approving — changing the tone, correcting a fact, removing a sentence — those edits are logged as training signal.
-Over time, the draft style tightens toward how you actually write, not how you wrote six months ago.
-If the bot consistently misses something structural — say, you always close client emails with a specific next-step format it keeps omitting — you flag it once and we add it as an explicit instruction in the system prompt.
-The retainer covers prompt updates like that as your communication style or business context shifts.
-Draft quality isn't fixed at build completion; it improves as long as you're giving it signal.
+Every draft ships with an edit interface and a feedback flag.
+When you edit a draft before approving, whether you change the tone, fix a fact, or cut a sentence, those edits log as training signal.
+Over time the draft style tightens toward how you write now, not how you wrote six months ago.
+If the bot keeps missing something structural, say you always close client emails with a specific next-step format it drops, you flag it once and we add it as an explicit instruction in the system prompt.
+Ongoing support covers prompt updates like that as your communication style or business context shifts.
+Draft quality isn't frozen at build completion.
+It improves as long as you keep feeding it signal.